Rick James and Neil Young's Band: The Story of the Mynah Birds

 … and “Rockin’ in the Free World” by Neil Young, released about 23 years after his Mynah Birds collaboration with Rick James.

-Bitchin’: The Sound and Fury of Rick James, premieres Friday on Showtime at 9/8c and on demand.
+Bitchin’: The Sound and Fury of Rick James, is now available on Showtime.

 Main image: Rick James in Bitchin‘ and Neil Young on the cover of Waging Heavy Peace.

-Note: This story was originally published on Sept.
-2 and has been updated with more details about Morley Shelman and Rick James signing with Motown in the 1970s.